ubdussamad/sudoku-solver/README.md

 # Sudoku-solver
-Different types of Sudoku solving algorithms and the implimentations in Python3.x.
+Different types of Sudoku solving algorithms and their implimentations in Python3.x.

 Currently supports only 9x9 Sudokus but in future other diamentional compatibility will be added.

 More Implimentaions comnig as soon as i write them.

 # Data
 You'll need to provide it with a **9x9** grid of sudoku written in plain text file with any encoding.

 A **zero** is placed inplace of a vacant cell to make things easier.

 The format can be futher understood by reading **s1** sudoku file.

 # Running